Severe Thunderstorm Warning issued for Crawford by NWS - News Break

 Severe Thunderstorm Warning issued for Crawford by NWS

-Effective: 2021-07-08 16:24:00 EDT Expires: 2021-07-08 16:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-07-08 15:45:00 EDT Expires: 2021-07-08 16:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+This is a DANGEROUS SITUATION.
+This storm is producing widespread wind damage.
+SEEK SHELTER NOW inside a sturdy structure and stay away from windows!
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Crawford A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 445 PM EDT FOR SOUTH CENTRAL CRAWFORD COUNTY At 424 PM EDT, a severe thunderstorm was located near Meadville, moving east at 35 mph.
-HAZARD...60 mph wind gusts.
+Target Area: Crawford The National Weather Service in Cleveland has issued a * Severe Thunderstorm Warning for Western Crawford County in northwestern Pennsylvania * Until 445 PM EDT. * At 344 PM EDT, a severe thunderstorm was located near Andover, or 19 miles north of Sharpsville, moving east at 35 mph.
+HAZARD...70 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to trees and power lines.
-Locations impacted include Meadville, Guys Mills, Cochranton, Saegertown, Blooming Valley, Geneva and Conneaut Lakeshore.
-HAIL...<.75IN WIND...60MPHalerts.weather.gov
+IMPACT...Expect considerable tree damage.
+Damage is likely to mobile homes, roofs, and outbuildings. * Locations impacted include Meadville, Linesville, Harmonsburg, Adamsville, Guys Mills, Pymatuning North, Pymatuning Central, Atlantic, Cochranton, Saegertown, Conneaut Lake, Jamestown, Blooming Valley, Venango, Woodcock, Conneaut Lakeshore, Geneva and Hartstown.
+HAIL...<.75IN WIND...70MPHalerts.weather.gov

 Comments / 0